Soham murders: Motive

 Prosecutors at Huntley's trial contended he had lured the children into his house with a likely sexual motivation, but investigators found no evidence of premeditation in relation to the murders.
 At the September 2005 hearing in which the minimum term Huntley should serve before any parole eligibility was decided, Mr Justice Moses stated: "There is a likelihood of [a] sexual motivation, but there was no evidence of sexual activity, and it remains no more than a likelihood."

-Prior to murdering Wells and Chapman, Huntley had established an extensive record of consensual and unconsensual sexual activity with females—many of whom had been under the age of consent.
+Prior to murdering Wells and Chapman, Huntley had established an extensive record of consensual and non-consensual sexual activity with females – many of whom had been under the age of consent.
 He would typically use guile or force to achieve his desires.
 Between 1992 and 2002, he had committed many acts of physical and sexual violence against women and children for which he had been unpunished.
 The youngest girl Huntley is known to have raped was 12 years old, with another girl he had attempted to rape being 11.

 Following his arrest, several former girlfriends and sexual partners stated that Huntley presented himself as a charming and considerate man in the early stages of a relationship, but would become domineering and violent upon having established control.
-Huntley severely restricted and supervised any contact she held with her family or social acquaintances.
+Huntley severely restricted and supervised any contact his partner held with her family or social acquaintances.
 He would also emotionally blackmail his partner if he detected any signs of her developing resistance to his control or indicating a desire to leave him.

-According to one columnist, the fact that Huntley had remained unpunished for these often blatant and continuous acts had increased his confidence and reinforced his domineering, misogynistic mindset and fuelling his recidivism.
+According to one columnist, the fact that Huntley had remained unpunished for these often blatant and continuous acts had increased his confidence and reinforced his domineering, misogynistic mindset and fuelled his recidivism.
 Psychologists have also determined Huntley has mentally blocked any attempts to accept the reality or enormity of his actions pertaining to his repeated violence against females in order that he might cope with the consequences of his actions.

 Maxine Carr

 Maxine Carr was born Maxine Ann Capp.
 She was born in Grimsby, Lincolnshire, on 16 February 1977, the second of two daughters born to Alfred Capp and his wife, Shirley (née Suddaby).

 The marriage between Capp's parents was marred by frequent arguments.
 Following a heated argument in mid-1979, Shirley ordered her husband to leave the household.
 Shortly thereafter, she and her daughters moved to the village of Keelby.
 Alfred seldom maintained contact with his wife and children, and refused to provide any financial support for his daughters.
-Capp and her older sister, Hayley (born 1967), were largely raised by their mother and grandparents.
+Capp and her older sister were largely raised by their mother and grandparents.
 The family regularly experienced financial difficulties, but Shirley would later state she "spoiled" her daughters to the best of her financial ability.

 As a child and adolescent, Capp was viewed by her peers as a timid outcast, with few friends.
 She performed poorly academically, but always aspired to become a teacher.